-Michael L. Owens, age 59, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
+Michael L. Owens, age 63, is Assistant Dean of Graduate Programs and Lecturer in the College of Business at the University of Tennessee at Chattanooga, Chattanooga, Tennessee.
 Prior to joining the University of Tennessee at Chattanooga, Mr. Owens was President of Coverdell & Company, Atlanta, Georgia.
 Prior to joining Coverdell, he was Senior Vice President and Chief Operating Officer of Monumental Life Insurance Company.
-He has been a director of the Company since 2014 and is Chairman of the Company's Audit Committee.
+He has been a director of the Company since 2014 and is a member of the Company's Nominating and Corporate Governance Committee and Chairman of the Company's Audit Committee.